8 Signs You Have A Fear Of Intimacy + Advice From Therapists

 "A fear of intimacy is most common with those who have an avoidant or fearful-avoidant style," Lurie notes.

 If your partner has a fear of intimacy, healing can happen.
-But not until they can practice what it's like to communicate their thoughts out loud safely.
+But not until the person with the fear of intimacy can practice what it's like to communicate their thoughts out loud safely.

 "The most important thing is safety.
 If you're going to talk to your partner about how you want to be intimate, you need to make sure to leave your judgments, assumptions, accusations, and problem-solving at the door," Gomez advises.
 "It's about being open and honest with your feelings, having compassion for yourself and your partner, and listening."